framiere/monitoring-demo/README.md

 Let's leverage that.

-So let's creat our own image based on the `wurstmeister/kafka`, download jolokia and add it to the image.
+So let's create our own image based on the `wurstmeister/kafka`, download jolokia and add it to the image.

 ```Dockerfile
 FROM wurstmeister/kafka:1.0.0